Top Universities in Russia

 Russia has emerged out of the cold war shadows and communist legacy while carrying on with its scientific discoveries, which are globally respected.
 Today, the country enjoys a literacy rate of around 96.5 percent, while it has earned the reputation of being the top choice for students seeking higher education in science, technology, and business study programs.

-Around 1,65,000 students from ~200 countries are attending Russian colleges currently, in ~650 state universities.
+Around 1,75000 students from ~200 countries are attending Russian colleges currently, in ~650 state universities.
 The major scientific achievements of this country remain one of the main reason why foreign students choose Russia for their higher studies.
 Russia has a remarkable history in this direction, as it was the first country to launch the manned space mission, with Yuri Gagarin.
 Russia is one of the Top 10 destinations for international students.

 The education and living expenses are quite affordable and very reasonable, as compared to the same in western countries.
 This is mainly because education for international students in Russia is subsidized up to 80 percent.
 Also, students are legally allowed to work up to 20 hours per week.
 However, work permit policies differ in each state of Russia.

 Top universities in Russia

 Moscow State University (MSU) is the most reputed and one of the oldest universities in Russia, founded during 1755.
 The university offers higher education courses in subjects ranging from humanities, economics, business, culture, and languages to medicine, engineering, science, and technology.
 The university is affiliated to the International forum of Public Universities, and European University Association., while having Institutional Accreditation from the Russian government.
 MSU has a student enrollment range of 25000 to 30000, while academic staff totals to around 5000.
 The University is a non-profit organization, with no religious affiliation.

 Kazan State Medical University is a leading educational institution in Russia providing higher education in medicine, pharmacy, a pediatrician and other study programs.
 They have a foreign student enrollment of around 400 every year.
 The tuition fee for English medium students is USD 2800 per year, while the hostel fee is USD 100 per year.
 Students need to purchase an insurance policy, amounting to USD 100 per year.